AUSTRALIAN MADE

 It is important to know that there’s a difference between food allergies in dogs and having a food sensitivity.

-Food allergies cause reactions such as hives, swelling, itching, vomiting and diarrhea.
+Food allergies cause reactions such as hives, swelling, itching, vomiting and diarrhoea.
 These are all immune system responses and can result in anaphylaxis which needs to be treated as soon as possible after the event.

 Food sensitivities are not immune system responses but rather gradual reactions to offending ingredients.
 A dog that is sensitive to a particular food will often show gastrointestinal signs and symptoms, dermatologic signs, chronic ear or foot infections and in some cases, vomiting and diarrhoea.